techidaily/site-youtube-tips/source/_posts/ed-the-ultimate-comparison-of-gif-creators.md

 ![ Imgflip](https://images.wondershare.com/filmora/article-images/imgflip-youtube-video-to-gif-interface.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/oP8grXxuy2o?si=uIRNhTYbecTcaC7J" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 [Imgflip](https://imgflip.com/) supports all the popular video formats such as AVI, MP4, 3GP, OGG, FLV, MOV, and various other video formats.
 To produce a high-quality GIF, make sure your video is at least 480P or higher.
 More so, the Imgflip supports GIF with audio features of all the videos with audio that can only be accessed using the Imgflip Pro at a minimum price of $9.95/ month.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/FATJWpNYmio?si=72ugPTb3vJXz6cAM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 9\.
 [GIF Maker](https://www.gifmaker.net/)